-The Foundations for College Mathematics 11 is an exciting new resource for intermediate learners.
+Principles of Mathematics 9 is an exciting new resource for intermediate

-The Foundations for College Mathematics 11 program is designed to:
+The Principles of Mathematics 9 program is designed to:

-- provide full support in teaching the Ontario MBF3C mathematics curriculum - enable and guide students' progress from concrete to representational and then to abstract thinking - offer a diversity of options that collectively deliver student and teacher success
+- provide full support in teaching the Ontario MPM1D mathematics curriculum - enable and guide students' progress from concrete to representational and then to abstract thinking - offer a diversity of options that collectively deliver student and teacher

-Given the changes occurring during adolescence, school administrators and teachers need to consider how best to match instruction to ... the developing capabilities and varied needs of students...
+Given the changes occurring during adolescence, school administrators and teachers need to consider how best to match instruction to ... the developing capabilities and varied needs of intermediate students...

-The (Foundations for College Mathematics 11) program is based on a view that all students can be successful in mathematics...
-[It] reflects principles of effective practice and research on how adolescents learn, prerequisites for achieving a balanced approach to mathematics.
+The (Principles of Mathematics 9) program is based on a view that all students can be successful in mathematics...
+[It] reflects principles of effective practice and research on how early adolescents learn, prerequisites for achieving a balanced approach to mathematics.